reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 # Rest of the configuration is omitted
 ```
 We define the username and password for the database.
+{{% info title="Login Encription" %}}

-Please define that the password and username should be externalized and encrypted in the production environment.
+Please note that the password and username should be externalized and encrypted in the production environment.
+{{% /info %}}

 More about externalizing configurations can be found in the [Build Once, Run Anywhere: Externalize Your Configuration](https://reflectoring.io/externalize-configuration/) article.